plaid/plaid-postman/README.md

 For the Plaid Quickstart guide that uses code, see the [Plaid Quickstart](https://github.com/plaid/quickstart).

 > Don't feel like reading?
 Want your information in video format instead?
-Check out our [Plaid and Postman in Three Minutes](https://www.youtube.com/watch?v=f4NhgHpp5aA) short-form video guide, or [Plaid Postman Full tutorial](https://www.youtube.com/watch?v=dJds8Qc7weQ) for a more detailed video walkthrough.
+Check out our [Plaid and Postman in Three Minutes video](https://www.youtube.com/watch?v=f4NhgHpp5aA) for a Postman Quickstart video, or [Plaid Postman Full tutorial](https://www.youtube.com/watch?v=dJds8Qc7weQ) for a more detailed video walkthrough.

 ## Table of contents